 In-Person Notarization

 In-person notarization remains the traditional approach where signatories appear physically before a notary public.
-This interaction allows the notary to verify identities through government-issued IDs and confirm the willingness and understanding of the document’s content.
+This interaction allows the online notary to verify identities through government-issued IDs and confirm the willingness and understanding of the document’s content.
 Common documents requiring in-person notarization include real estate deeds, wills, and power of attorney forms.

 Online and Remote Notary Options

 With technological advancements, online and remote notary options have emerged, providing greater flexibility.
-Remote online notarization (RON) uses audio-visual technology to perform notarizations over the internet.
+Remote online notarization (RON) uses audio-visual technology to perform notarizations over the Internet.
 In states allowing RON, notaries verify identities through digital means and electronic signatures, streamlining processes for documents like adoption papers and mortgage agreements.
 This modern solution caters to global signatories who cannot be physically present.

 Notary and Real Estate Transactions